fteng1/locshare/README.md

 * Zoom in and out of the map using pinch gestures
 * Users can like and comment on other users' posts
 * Each user has a profile that shows their posts only
+* App uses a custom image picker to choose photos from the Photo Library and take photos with the camera
 * Animations and UI implementation

 **Optional Nice-to-have Stories**